LokiMidgard/Bes-Music/README.md

 # Bes Music

-Since  OneDrive no longer Supports streaming, and Groove killed downloading of music and syncing playlistst the same time, this is an alternative for Windows Mobile and Win 10.
-It downloads your Music from OneDrive and Syncing your Playlists.
+Since  OneDrive no longer Supports streaming, and Groove killed downloading of music and syncing playlistst the same time, I needed an alternative for Windows 10 Mobile and Win 10.
+And so Bes Music was created.
+It downloads your Music from OneDrive Syncing your Playlists and mimic the old Zune player a little bit.

 I prefere having my Music always with me so it currently does not support streaming, but will download your music from OneDrive in advance.